GHASS19/Customer-Churn/README.md

 ## Imbalanced Target Variable using Logistic Regression, Random Forest Model and Support Vector Machine to predict if the customer will churn.

 The Telecom Company wants to reduce their misclassification costs.
-They want to minimize their false positives (predicting churn when the customer doesn’t actually churn) which might result in unnecessary retention efforts, while false negatives (failing to predict churn when the customer actually churns) could lead to revenue loss.
+They want to minimize their false positives (predicting churn when the customer doesn’t actually churn) which might result in unnecessary retention efforts.
+They are also concered with false negatives (failing to predict churn when the customer actually churns) which could lead to revenue loss.
+Thus we will find the best model with the highest AUC-ROC and F-1 Scores.

 ## 1. The Data
 [The Data](https://archive.ics.uci.edu/dataset/563/iranian+churn+dataset)

 This dataset is randomly collected from an Iranian telecom companyâ€™s database over a period of 12 months.
 A total of 3150 rows of data, each representing a customer, bear information for 14 columns.
-The attributes that are in this dataset are call failures, frequency of SMS, number of complaints, number of distinct calls, subscription length, age group, the charge amount, type of service, seconds of use, status, frequency of use, and Customer Value.

 All of the attributes except for attribute churn is the aggregated data of the first 9 months.
 The churn labels are the state of the customers at the end of 12 months.
 The three months is the designated planning gap.

 These are the 14 columns in the dataset: